superdesk/superdesk-analytics/README.md

 * STATISTICS_ELASTIC_URL (defaults to ELASTICSEARCH_URL config)

 ## Highcharts Export Server
-To be able to generate charts on the server, we need to install/run the Highcharts Export Server.
+To be able to generate charts on the server, we need to install the Highcharts Export Server.

 ### Installing the service
 ```